 In February there is a chance to broaden your experience further through a 2 week voluntary placement here in the West Midlands (or in India or China, when travel restrictions allow), through a programme operated by the University.

 From March to July you will undergo your final placement in your preferred type of SEND setting.

-Throughout the programme you will receive high quality training from experienced University tutors on the National Curriculum and pedagogy working in partnership with trainers from mainstream and special schools in current best practice.
-Individual tutorial support will be available to you on line and in person throughout the course and particularly during your teaching placements.
-The nature of the small group of Brays students within the wider PGCE cohort enables ongoing personalised support and placement consideration.
+Throughout the programme you will receive high quality training from experienced University tutors on best practice in the National Curriculum and pedagogy, working in partnership with trainers from mainstream and special schools.
+Individual tutorial support will be available to you online and in person throughout the course and particularly during your teaching placements.
+The nature of the small group of Brays ITT students within the wider PGCE cohort enables ongoing personalised support and placement consideration.

 Applicants to the Brays School Direct route into teaching must satisfy a number of requirements including the following:

 A relevant degree (a NC subject or related pedagogical areas) at either 2:2 or above

 Considerable recent and relevant school experience that includes working with children who have SEND

 GCSE grade C/4 or above (or equivalent) in maths, a science and English

 There are no bursaries for 2022-2023 to which applicants to our programme would be eligible.

 Fees for this programme are currently £9,250 and applicants are able to apply for a student loan for these and for maintenance.